5 Toxic Plants That Look Like Dill: How to Identify and Avoid Poisonous Lookalikes

 5. Wild Chervil (Anthriscus sylvestris)

 A common garden weed, wild chervil has dill-like leaves but lacks the aromatic punch.
 It has a bland taste and often appears in uncultivated areas.
-Be cautious—some species can cause skin irritation.
+Be cautious—some species can cause skin irritation, but it is generally not toxic when consumed in small amounts.

 Wild chervil growing outdoors